Dragon Boat

 Controlled Area

-- A confined location, such as a pool, lakefront, or slow-moving river must be available for the teaching of basic stroke skills.
+- A pool, shallow water, calm lakefront or sheltered bay must be available for the teaching of basic stroke skills.

 Environmental Considerations